 Adult ADHD symptoms impact on everyday life and can result in difficulties with inhibition, procrastination, poor time management and organisational ability, difficulties engaging in problem solving over time, low self-motivation and poor self-regulation of emotion.
-Adults with ADHD are at higher risk of substance misuse, forensic issues, more accidents and injuries and early mortality.
+Adults with ADHD are at higher risk of substance use issues, forensic issues, more accidents and injuries and early mortality.
 Emotion regulation challenges can present in adulthood as relationship and interpersonal difficulties, poor frustration tolerance and anger management issues.
-Around three quarters of adults with ADHD will have at least one comorbid psychiatric condition, such as substance abuse, mood, anxiety or learning disorders.
+Around three quarters of adults with ADHD will have at least one comorbid psychiatric condition, such as substance use issues, mood, anxiety or learning disorders.
 Undiagnosed adults with ADHD will often present for support for anxiety, depression or addictions with their underlying ADHD going unrecognised.

-Tamara also uses CBT to manage associated difficulties such as anxiety, depression, addictions and sleep problems.
-Where clients have experienced complex developmental trauma she may use schema therapy approaches, as well as eye movement desensitization reprocessing (EMDR) treatment for PTSD and addictions.
-Clients with adult ADHD often have an entrenched belief of being a failure or lazy.
-This often develops through many years of hearing this message from those around them, sometimes from their own families, teachers and peers at school.
-Schema therapy is often used to address these underlying unhelpful and limiting self beliefs which frequently result in secondary anxiety and persistent depression.
+Tamara also uses CBT to manage associated difficulties such as anxiety, depression, addictions, disordered eating and sleep problems.
+Where clients have experienced complex developmental trauma Tamara may use schema therapy approaches, as well as eye movement desensitization reprocessing (EMDR) treatment for PTSD and addictions.
+Clients with adult ADHD often have an entrenched belief of being a failure, an imposter or being lazy.
+This often develops through many years of hearing these messages from those around them, sometimes from families, teachers and peers.
+Schema therapy is often used to address these underlying limiting self beliefs which frequently result in secondary anxiety and persistent depression.

 If you are interested in psychological therapy for ADHD please contact Tamara.